linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 13 Trade shipping commodities and gold.md

 # Shipping finance

 Shipping finance involves enormous sums of money lent by banks to owners, secured on the ship itself, and, if the ship has a secured time charter (i.e. is chartered for a specific length of time), sometimes secured on the charter.
 Most financing, no matter where the ship was built or registered, or the owners are domiciled, is usually carried out in US dollars, which became the international currency of choice for most of the world after the Second World War.
 The main providers of finance for the shipping industry include international commercial banks, investment banks and smaller boutique banks, which act as arrangers or introducers of capital.
-At any one time global bank lending for ship finance is generally between  $300 billion and$ 400 billion outstanding.
+At any one time global bank lending for ship finance is generally between  \$300 billion and\$ 400 billion outstanding.
 The leading lenders are German and Norwegian banks, each with about 30 per cent market shares, followed by UK banks with 13 per cent.

 # Exhibit 13.7 Information required on ships in Lloyd's Register